mpalmer/action-validator/CONTRIBUTING.md

 Submodule path 'src/schemastore': checked out 'd3e6ab7727380b214acbab05570fb09a3e5d2dfc'
 ```

 At this point, you should be all set to `cargo run`!

-If you run into any issues here, please [create an issue](https://github.com/mpalmer/action-validator/issues/new/choose).
+## Node/WASM Setup
+If you plan to work on the WASM/Node bindings, you'll also need to install Node.
+We recommend using a [NVM](https://github.com/nvm-sh/nvm) to install the Node version listed in `.nvmrc`.

+Once Node is installed, run `npm install` at the root of the repository.

+You should now be all set to run `npm build`, to build the Node/WASM bindings.
+Once built, run `npx action-validator` to run the CLI via the Node/WASM bindings.

 # Running the Validator Locally